 Adherence to the instructions for preparation of the abstract and summary is imperative.
 NO CHANGES OR REVISIONS WILL BE ALLOWED AFTER THE DEADLINE.
 Emailed or faxed submissions will not be accommodated.
 Failure to complete any of the preceding requirements may result in rejection of a paper.
 Registration and submission for technical sessions is open to all members of the scientific and technical community.
 It is incumbent on the authors to obtain appropriate approval to present their work to this international forum.

 OFC submissions are high-quality technical papers that undergo a blinded peer-review conducted by the members of the Technical Program Committee.
+Papers will be evaluated thoroughly, irrespective of the subcommittee they have been submitted to.
+If submitted to a subcommittee that does not represent a good fit to a paper’s technical content, OFC reserves the right to recategorize the paper to a better matching subcommittee.
 If the paper is accepted, the summary will be reproduced directly from the material submitted by the author(s) and published in the Technical Digest, which will be distributed on-site to all technical registrants.

 This style guide is a reference for all submitting authors and has remained consistent to past year's format and style.